atlassian/better-ajv-errors/README.md

 # better-avj-errors
 JSON Schema validation for Human

-Main goal of this library is to provide relevant error message like the following:
+Main goal of this library is to provide relevant error messages like the following:

 ![Enum Validation Error](https://user-images.githubusercontent.com/208544/32481143-2b4a529a-c3e6-11e7-9797-bb65e9886bce.png)

+You can also use it in "return" mode when library returns structured errors.

 ## Installation
 ```bash